Rosehills unique environment is a haven for birdlife.

 The female robin usually lays between five and seven eggs, which she incubates for around 12 days.
 When the chicks hatch, they are fed by both parents before leaving the nest two weeks later.
 The young possess the trademark robin shape and size, but for their first season they have a speckled brown breast.

-Here is a list of birds spotted close to Rosehill Lodges
+Bird Watching in Cornwall.
+A list of birds spotted close to Rosehill Lodges

 The following is a list of sea birds spotted around the coast path just a short walk from your lodge.